Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: The Flying Knot Task

 \section{The Flying Knot Task}

 For this case study, we considered a variety of one dimensional object manipulations, including whipping, lassoing, throwing a rope to a target, fly casting, and attaching a rope to a distant object, such as a cleat or tree branch by manipulating one end.
-The flying knot task was chosen because it is impressive but achievable by humans and fast robots.
+The flying knot task was chosen because it is impressive but achievable by humans and fast robots, and has been previously explored in robotics by \citet{yamakawa_dynamic_2013}.

 There are several types of flying knots.
 We focus on the \textit{Overhand Knot}, in which one hand manipulates the end of a rope to tie an overhand knot, without changing the grip.
 As seen in \cref{fig:flying_knot}, the flying knot consists of multiple stages.
 The rope starts hanging from the hand.
 The hand is moved upward and twisted to form a loop.
 The rope collides with itself, and the end of the rope is flipped through the loop.
 The knot tightens as the rope falls.
-Often, a weight is added to the end of the rope.
+Often, a weight is added to the end of the rope to make the task easier.